emmt/Backport.jl/README.md

 ## Related projects

-[`Compat`](https://github.com/JuliaLang/Compat.jl) has a similar objective but via a `@compat` macro and does not back-port some useful things, in particular no substitute for the `public` keyword, nor for the methods .
+[`Compat.jl`](https://github.com/JuliaLang/Compat.jl) has a similar objective and provides many other fixes than `Backport.jl` currently do.
+However, `Compat.jl` does not back-port some useful things like a substitute for the `public` keyword and fixes for `inv`, `mapreduce`, etc. Besides, `Compat.jl` does not provide its fixes for all Julia versions (e.g. Compat v4 requires at least Julia v1.6), while `Backport` aims at fixing things for Julia ≥ 1.0 with no restrictions.

 ## Features